reinitd/oneko-desktop/README.md

 **FULL READ ME COMING LATER TODAY, I NEED TO SLUMBER**

-A little cat that follows your cursor; screen-wide! \
+A little cat that follows your cursor; screen-wide! (just shy of 2mb!) \
 Making this to practice and get into C++.

 `kot/dist` has an executable, so you don't have to build from scratch.